 The inspiration of the Holy Scriptures is further attested to by the fulfillment of prophecies; the confirmation by history, archeology, and science; and above all, the changed lives of individuals.
 Through the message of the Bible, people from all levels of society have been led from darkness to light, received new life, and become transformed.

-Ultimately, however, no reasoning or argument can prove the authority inspiration, and trustworthiness of the Scriptures, or even the existence of a Creator God.
-Eventually, each person must test for themselves whether the claims of the Bible are true, whether the God of the Holy Scriptures answers their prayers, and whether the Bible is relevant in today’s world.
+Ultimately, however, no reasoning or argument can prove the inspiration of the Scriptures, or even the existence of a Creator God.
+Eventually, each person must prove to themselves whether the Bible reveals God, whether this God answers prayers, and whether the Bible is relevant in today’s world.
 These are all matters of faith based on personal experience.

-Those who desire to learn about God and to have him change their life can ask him to do so.
+Those who desire to learn about God, get to know Him as a loving Heavenly Father, and have Him change their life can ask Him to do so.
 The evidence strongly suggests that their earnest petition will be supernaturally and encouragingly answered.